Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

 Kuramoto–Sivashinsky (K-S) equation~\cite{kuramoto1976persistent, ashinsky1988nonlinear, hyman1986kuramoto, kevrekidis1990back} is a fourth-order nonlinear partial differential equation that was originally developed to model diffusive–thermal instabilities in a laminar flame front and features chaotic behavior and rich dynamics, e.g., dissipation and dispersion.
 The governing equation of the K-S equation is:

 where $x \in (0, L_x)$ with periodic boundary conditions, $t \in [0, L_t]$ and $u(x,0)$ is the given initial condition.
 We aim to learn a neural dynamical operator to approximate the right-hand-side of Eq.~\eqref{eq:KSE}, i.e., $\mathcal{G}: u \mapsto \frac{\partial u}{\partial t}$.
 In this example, we demonstrate that (i) the trained neural dynamical operator is spatial-temporal resolution-invariant and can provide good short-term prediction, (ii) the trained model based on short-term data can provide a stable long-term simulation with the chaotic behavior being retained qualitatively, and (iii) the model can achieve good performance for both short-term trajectory prediction and long-term statistics matching when trained with a hybrid optimization method.
+These three features are described in detail in the subsequent sections.